SUE2023/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -rf /tmp/my_first_directory
-cd - to change the directory to the previous director. ls -la . .. /boot to list long format including hidden files starting from directory, parent of working directory and /boot
+cd - to change the directory to the previous director. ls -la . .. /boot to list long format including hidden files starting from directory, parent of working directory and /boot file  to display the type of the file